-In this post, I’ll be listing down a few techniques that personally helped me in my first year of MBBS and that you should definitely implement to understand and study Biochemistry.
+Here, I’ll be listing down 6 techniques that personally helped me in my first year of MBBS.
+For a better understanding of Biochemistry, you should definitely follow these tips.

 Studying Biochemistry in an easy and time-efficient manner requires the right set of books, the right mentality, and the right plan.
 With this, even a boring and cumbersome subject like Biochemistry becomes easy.